TheGreatestAkzhol/microservices_with_k8s/README.md

 ## Docker hub repository, and workflow with him in local machine
   I have an docker hub [repository](https://hub.docker.com/repositories/ako667), that contains all the neccessary images for **pulling** and **running** them and creating containers.
 In code i have configurations for every microservice that allows me to push my code like image to my docker hub:

-  `mvn clean package -P build-docker-image` - this is a command that package every service and create images from them and push them to my hub;

-  then i can pull them through my docker and run them as containers:
+  `mvn clean package -P build-docker-image` - this is a command that package every service and create images from them and push them to my hub.
+Then i can pull them through my docker and run them as containers:

 `docker compose pull` - pull all the images that mentioned in docker-compose.yml file;